edgexfoundry/edgex-docs/docs_src/microservices/application/AdvancedTopics.md

 ### Received Topic

-!!! edgey "EdgeX 2.0"
-    Received Topic is new for Edgex 2.0

 When messages are received via the EdgeX MessageBus or External MQTT triggers, the topic that the data was received on is seeded into the new Context Storage on the `AppFunctionContext` with the key `receivedtopic`.
 This make the `Received Topic` available to all functions in the pipeline.
 The SDK provides the `interfaces.RECEIVEDTOPIC` constant for this key.
 See the [Context Storage](AppFunctionContextAPI.md#context-storage) section for more details on extracting values.

 ### Pipeline Per Topics

-!!! edgey "EdgeX 2.1"
-    Pipeline Per Topics is new for EdgeX 2.1

 The `Pipeline Per Topics` feature allows for multiple function pipelines to be defined.
 Each will execute only when one of the specified pipeline topics matches the received topic.
 The pipeline topics can have wildcards (`+` and `#`) allowing the topic to match a variety of received topics.
 Each pipeline has its own set of functions (transforms) that are executed on the received message.
 If the `#` wildcard is used by itself for a pipeline topic, it will match all received topics and the specified functions pipeline will execute on every message received.